Quick Contact

 In some cases when the data from the manufacturer is insufficient, clinical data from scientific literature of equivalent/similar devices will represent a major part of clinical evidence.

-The review questions based on which the search will be conducted are mentioned in the plan.
-A literature search strategy with different searching techniques must be set out before starting the search.
+The Literature Search review questions based on which the search will be conducted are mentioned in the plan.
+A literature search protocol strategy with different searching techniques must be set out before starting the search.
 The most used methodology is PICO (P- Population, I- Intervention, C- Control or Comparison, O- Outcome).

 Depending on the device, the PICO framework can be adapted to include T-time (PICOT), S- Study design (PICOS) or C- Context (PICOS).
-Other examples of LS and review methods are PRISMA statement, MOOSE proposal, SPICE, PEO and ECLIPSE, which are also available.
+Other examples of Literature Search review methods are PRISMA statement, MOOSE proposal, SPICE, PEO and ECLIPSE, which are also available.

 2. Identification of Literature Search Databases